Osteopath for Lower Back Pain

 Do Osteopaths Crack Your Back?

 Yes Osteopaths can manipulate your joints but only with your consent after taking a full case history.
 Only if we feel the technique is appropriate for you, at the time with your presenting problem.
 We are not breaking your bones and not putting joints back into place.
 If you do hear a click or pop when an osteopath manipulates your joints this is the sound of gas leaving the joint capsule.
 It is a safe technique for the right person at the right time.
 There is a small chance you may feel sore or feel worse the following day after a treatment but then you should feel better.
 This will be discussed further within treatments.
 There are plenty of patients that we never manipulate but articulate the joints instead which is alternative technique and still produces good results.
-Another more gentle option is Cranial Osteopathy for back pain.
+Another more gentle option which we offer is Cranial Osteopathy for lower back pain.

 What Happens at your First Osteopath Appointment?